peilun-he/PDSim/README.md

 ### PDSim (R Script) for Schwartz-Smith Model

 Next, we specify parameters.
-For the Schwartz-Smith model (Schwartz & Smith, 2000), there is no model coefficients.
+For the Schwartz-Smith model (Schwartz & Smith, 2000), there are no model coefficients.

 ```r
 par <- c(0.5, 0.3, 1, 1.5, 1.3, -0.3, 0.5, 0.3,